uspki/policies/certificate-policy.md

 ### 4.8.1 Circumstance for certificate modification
-End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates SHALL NOT be modified.
+End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates shall not be modified.
-Online Certificate Status Protocol (OCSP) Delegated responder certificates SHALL NOT be modified.
+Online Certificate Status Protocol (OCSP) Delegated responder certificates shall not be modified.

-CA certificates MAY be modified to update attributes other than the public key.
-A CA certificate SHALL NOT be modified to add restrictions not in the original certificate unless all Subscriber certificates previously issued by the CA conform to the new restrictions.
+CA certificates may be modified to update attributes other than the public key.
+A CA certificate shall not be modified to add restrictions not in the original certificate unless all Subscriber certificates previously issued by the CA conform to the new restrictions.

 ### 4.8.2 Who may request certificate modification
 See Section 4.1.1.

 ### 4.8.3 Processing certificate modification requests
-Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
-Modification of a CA certificate by the Root CA SHALL require written authorization by the Policy Authority.
+Certificate issuance by the Root CA shall require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Modification of a CA certificate by the Root CA shall require written authorization by the Policy Authority.

 ### 4.8.4 Notification of new certificate issuance to subscriber
 See Section 4.3.2.